-Botox injections, a method for ridding the face of wrinkles by temporarily paralyzing the muscles underneath them, have increased by 759% since 2000.
-In fact, 2017 the highest number of Botox injections to date, with more than 7.2 million of them.
-Though the number of these injections continues increasing each year (2% from 2016 to 2017), Botox still hasn’t outrun the stigma that surrounds it.
+Botox injections, a method for ridding the face of wrinkles by temporarily paralyzing the muscles underneath them, have increased by 878% since 2000.
+In fact, 2019 saw more than 7.6 million injections of Botox or similar type A botulinum toxins, though that number has since risen, especially during the pandemic, when people were displeased with how they looked on Zoom and had more time at home to recuperate from face work.
+Though the number of these injections continues increasing each year, Botox still hasn’t outrun the stigma that surrounds it.
 Pictures and stories of botched Botox jobs circle the internet, and women and men in the limelight are scorned and praised in equal measure for leveraging modern medicine to help them achieve more youthful looks.

 So, is Botox Bo-utiful, or Bo-toxic?
 Here are three reasons in support of and against Botox.

 Arguments for Botox

 Skincare is but one small appeal of Botox’s healing potential

 The use of Botox as a cosmetic agent is just one way Botox helps people to care for their bodies.
 It helps MS patients overcome overactive bladder muscles; it can be used to treat muscle spasms associated with cerebral palsy, eye muscle disorders, and even migraines.
 Over the years, Botox has been increasingly used to help improve people’s health.
 Doctors are prescribing Botox to combat a myriad of ailments, including depression, excessive sweating, and even heart problems.

 It lengthens the lease on youth